flatkvm/flatkvm/README.md

 The **flatkvm** binary on the Host executes a QEMU instance accelerated by KVM, using an snapshot of a specialized template as root filesystem, and a per-app virtual disk image which is automatically created on demand.
 The VM starts an Xorg session running [i3wm](https://i3wm.org/) and [flatkvm-agent](https://github.com/flatkvm/flatkvm-agent), a small program which communicates with the binary on the Host using a **virtio-vsock** device.

-Once the session in the VM is ready, **flatkvm** instructs the **agent** to mount the flatpak directories, shared read-only from the Host using **virtio-9p**, and to execute the flatpak application instructed by the user.
+Once the session in the VM is ready, **flatkvm** instructs the **agent** to mount the flatpak directories, shared read-only from the Host using **virtio-9p**, and to execute the flatpak application indicated in by the user in the command line.

 Afterward, **flatkvm** and **agent** keep the communication open to notify about clipboard events, D-Bus notifications, and to signal the eventual termination of the flatpak application.
-Once the flatpak application has exited, **flatkvm** sends an ACPI shutdown signal to the VM using the **QMP** interface.
+Once the app has exited, **flatkvm** sends an ACPI shutdown signal to the VM using the **QMP** interface.

 # Demo